Kondor Path Tours

 Every organism is a world reacting differently; you may not even notice it.
 6. Protect yourself from the rain along the route.

-The road we did in the almost constant rain, but the humidity was overwhelming, especially at night.
-The humidity reaches the insulation, the sleeping bag, or the spare clothes; you happen to lose.
+We rode the road in constant rain, but the humidity was overwhelming, especially at night.
+The humidity reached the insulation, the sleeping bag, or the spare clothes you happened to lose.
 The moisture can limit your desire to enjoy the Inca Trail.
 Bring the clothes in plastic bags inside the backpack and carry spare ponchos; thank them, and do not hesitate.

 7. Dosify your efforts on the Inca Trail